Indoor mapping in 3D using photogrammetry software

-Swiss engineering and geomatic consulting firm, Mosini Caviezel SA, tested terrestrial photogrammetry for indoor mapping as a new method to establish property plans.
-In this post, the team from Mosini Caviezel SA evaluate the optimal indoor mapping workflow, testing different positions and methods for data capture, and listing pros and cons for each.
+Swiss engineering and geomatic consulting firm, Mosini Caviezel SA, tested terrestrial photogrammetry for indoor mapping as a new method for establishing property plans.
+In this post, the team from Mosini Caviezel SA evaluated the optimal indoor mapping workflow, testing different positions and methods for data capture, and listing pros and cons for each.

 At the end of the article, experts from Pix4D have further suggestions which may help others tackle an indoor mapping project.